jzonthemtn/distilbert-imdb/README.md

 # Fine Tune

-This repository contains code to fine tune a classifier using the aclImdb_v1 dataset.
+This repository contains code to fine tune a classifier using the imdb dataset.
 The resulting model can then be converted to ONNX (and used by Apache OpenNLP).

+For a trained model, see https://huggingface.co/jzonthemtn/distilbert-imdb.

 ## Requirements